M-Alsuleibi/Simple-C-Compiler-/README.md

     - After a successful build, you can run the compiler by executing `./compiler` in the terminal within your project directory.
     - Follow the instructions provided in the original document to exercise the compiler with expressions.
+#### OR Method 2:
+3. Create a Build Script: Since you have multiple files, it's best to create a build script to compile them together.
+Create a file named `build.sh` in your folder.And make sure to grant execute permission to this script by running `chmod +x build.sh` in the terminal.

+4. Run the build script by typing `./build.sh` and pressing Enter.